 Things to do

-Around 30km south of Tuy Hoa city lies Vung Ro Bay.
-Today, the bay is home to hundreds of floating homes making it a great place for photo opportunities.
-A trip here can be combined with a visit to Bai Mon for a great day out from Tuy Hoa city.
+Around 30km south of Tuy Hoa city lies picturesque Vung Ro Bay, home to hundreds of floating homes making it a great place for atmospheric photo opportunities.
+A trip here can be combined with a visit to Bai Mon beach for a great day trip from Tuy Hoa city.

-In an area known mainly for its Cham architecture, the imposing Mang Lang church provides an interesting contrast in the form of 19th-century Gothic style architecture, having been erected in 1892 at the direction of Joseph de La Cassagne.
-Around 30km from Tuy Hoa city, the church is surrounded by lush gardens and with tall palm trees while the ornate interior provides welcome respite on hot summer days.
+In an area known mainly for its Cham architecture, the imposing Mang Lang church provides an interesting contrast.
+It's a 19th-century Gothic style building, erected in 1892 at the direction of Joseph de La Cassagne.
+Around 30km from Tuy Hoa city, the church is surrounded by lush gardens with tall palm trees, while the ornate interior provides welcome respite on hot summer days.

 The highest peak in the area at over 700m tall, Da Bia Mountain is crowned by a bare limestone outcrop which rises out of the heavily jungled hillside.
 Its highly distinctive shape has earned it a mention in countless Vietnamese poems and songs as well as an ancient legend.
 From the top, visitors are treated to expansive views across Rung Vo Bay and the beaches of Bai Bang and Bai Goc.

-Just north of the main Vung Ro Bay, Bai Mon beach is bookended by the capes of Mui Nay and Mui Dien striking out into the sea.
-This area of outstanding natural beauty was once known as Cape Varella by the French who erected a lighthouse in 1895.
-Now fully restored and operational, the lighthouse serves as a landmark for the area.
-Off the beaten path, the combination of crystal clear blue waters and towering headlands make Bai Mon a great day trip from Tuy Hoa city.
+Bai Mon beach is bookended by the capes of Mui Nay and Mui Dien striking out into the sea.
+This area of outstanding natural beauty was known as Cape Varella by the French, who erected a lighthouse in 1895.
+Now fully restored and operational, the lighthouse is a local landmark.
+Its crystal clear blue waters and towering headlands make Bai Mon a great off-track day trip from Tuy Hoa city.

-The ancient Cham empire that once thrived in this part of Vietnam may have long faded, but remnants of its former glory still dot the landscape in the form of distinctive Cham towers.
-This fine example was restored in 1960.
-It now stands proud at 20m tall on a hilltop with commanding views all around.
-At night it is tastefully lit up and is something of a symbol for the city.
-Wander up either in the early morning or, better yet, in the late afternoon to enjoy the sunset vistas.
+The ancient Cham empire that once thrived here may have long faded, but remnants of its former glory still dot the landscape in the form of distinctive Cham towers.
+This fine example, restored in 1960, stands 20m tall on a hilltop with commanding views all around.
+At night it's tastefully lit up and is something of a symbol for the city.
+Wander up in the early morning or, even better, late afternoon to enjoy the sunset vistas.

 Travel time 10 mins